paul-grassi/800-63-3/sp800-63-2/chap1_2_introduction.md

 an address of record to issue credentials for level 3 remote registration.
 Other changes to section 5 are minor explanations and clarifications.

+---
+**Footnotes**

+<a name="note1">1</a>: At the time of publication, the specific URL for this tool is at <http://www.idmanagement.gov/drilldown.cfm?action=era>.
+Alternatively, the tool can be found by searching for “Electronic Risk and Requirements Assessment (e-RA)” at <http://www.idmanagement.gov/>.

+<a name="note2">2</a>: See Section 3 for the definition of “token” as used in this document, which is consistent with the original version of SP 800-63, but there are a variety of definitions used in the area of authentication.

+<a name="note3">3</a>: For example, see article by V. Griffith and M. Jakobsson, entitled “Messin’ with Texas – Deriving Mother’s Maiden Names Using Public Records,” in RSA CryptoBytes, Winter 2007.